LivePersonInc/faas-client-jdk/README.md

 ### Fetching lambdas

-**You have to use your own authentication method for this to use as it still relies on OAuth 1.0.**
+**You have to use your own authentication method for this as it still relies on OAuth 1.0.**

 <details><summary>Fetching lambdas of account</summary>